!–– useitbetter.com tag ––> <!–– end of useitbetter.com tag ––>

 Although many paddlers simply enjoy the amazing scenery surrounding the Rainbow River, many also come for the wildlife sightings.
 A huge amount of animal species, both aquatic and land-based, frequent the rivers, such as otters, turtles, alligators, fish, and birds.

-In our opinion, being up close and personal from the comfort of your SUP is the best way to take in the river's natural beauty.
+In our opinion, being up close and personal from the comfort of your inflatable paddle board is the best way to take in the river's natural beauty.

 Stand up paddling is always our first choice when it comes to quite literally any body of water, but Rainbow River tubing, canoeing, and kayaking are also increasingly popular, especially during the summer months.
 Some companies even rent out transparent canoes, which alone indicates how clear the waters really are.